 First off Whisky for Girls headed to Kilchoman Distillery.
-It must have been a bit early for me ‘cos when we arrived and I saw all the people queing up, I said to my friend, Ewald, ‘what arethey queing for………?’
+It must have been a bit early for me ‘cos when we arrived and I saw all the people queuing up, I said to my friend, Ewald, ‘what are they queuing for………?’

-We were queing for our festival bottle from Kilchoman ~ and it was worth the wait.
+We were queuing for our festival bottle from Kilchoman ~ and it was worth the wait.

 Anthony Wills and staff were busy cooking up welcome bacon rolls, the girls in the cafe had the coffee on the go, and ‘Deoch and Dorus’ were tuning up in the malt barn.

 In the queue, we met the couple who own the FoL car number plate that I photographed at Laphroaig ~ Sabine and Rainer.
 They are from Frankfurt and have been coming to Islay since 2007.
 Every year they stay a little longer, this time they are here for 3 weeks.
 In a couple of years, I think they will end up just staying here…….!

 The first guy in the door to buy the bottle was Andreas Hofmann who owns ‘Scotland’s Glory’ whisky shop in Wurzburg.
 He bought the first bottle of Kilchoman last year, too.